Zion Williamson's Shoe Is a Reminder That College Basketball Needs Fixing

 “I always knew I would go to college," Williamson recently told NCAA.com.
 "Even if they would’ve had the NBA rule, I still would’ve came to college.
 You’re never going to get this experience again.
 Once you go to the league, it’s grown men, kids, families.
 It’s not just teenagers having fun.
 It’s business then.”

-Let’s take Zion at his word.
+Let's take Williamson at his word.
 If he indeed would have skipped instant millions for a year of college, you have to respect that personal decision.
-But that doesn’t mean he, and others like him, shouldn’t have the option to do otherwise.
-Kobe Bryant and LeBron James didn’t play for Duke — or any other college team — and they turned out just fine heading straight from high school to the pros.
-And what’s worse, Williamson, and others like him, not only can’t join the NBA right away, but thanks to NCAA amateurism rules, they can’t receive compensation, either — all while fueling the mighty economic engine of college sports.
+But that doesn't mean he, and others like him, shouldn't have the option to do otherwise.
+Kobe Bryant and LeBron James didn't play for Duke — or any other college team — and they turned out just fine heading straight from high school to the pros.
+And what's worse, Williamson, and others like him, not only can't join the NBA right away, but thanks to NCAA amateurism rules, they can't receive compensation, either — all while fueling the mighty economic engine of college sports.
 Wednesday night, countless entities were making big money off the Zion Williamson spectacle: ESPN.
 Duke.
 North Carolina.
-Whoever drove Barack Obama to Cameron (Zion draws both former presidents and the best players on the planet to his games.)
+Whoever drove Barack Obama to Cameron (Williamson draws both former presidents and the best players on the planet to his games.)

-What did Zion get out of it?
+What did Williamson get out of it?
 A busted Nike shoe and potential for career jeopardy.

 Indeed, the shoe incident was stunning.
-Nike, a company with some $133 billion in market cap that’s accrued millions in brand value thanks to its sponsorship of Duke basketball — but cannot compensate the generational talent creating a chunk of that value for the company — could have played a role in damaging Zion’s career, thanks to a questionable product.
-Nike’s stock is down about 1% as of midday Thursday.
-“We are obviously concerned and want to wish Zion a speedy recovery,” Nike said in a statement.
-“The quality and performance of our products are of utmost importance.
+Nike, a company with some $133 billion in market cap that's accrued millions in brand value thanks to its sponsorship of Duke basketball — but cannot compensate the generational talent creating a chunk of that value for the company — could have played a role in damaging Williamson's career, thanks to a questionable product.
+Nike's stock is down about 1% as of midday Thursday.
+“We are obviously concerned and want to wish Zion a speedy recovery," Nike said in a statement.
+"The quality and performance of our products are of utmost importance.
 While this is an isolated occurrence, we are working to identify the issue.”

-No matter the timetable of Zion’s return, Wednesday night’s injury is the indelible image of this college basketball season.
+No matter the timetable of Williamson's return, Wednesday night's injury is the indelible image of this college basketball season.
 First, the exploding sneaker.
 Next, we might witness the exploding knee.
 No teenage athlete should ever forget it.